-Greek yogurt is a miraculous ingredient as it soothes and nourishes the skin.
-It is also used to relieve skin after sunburns.
+Greek yogurt is a miraculous ingredient, as it soothes and nourishes the skin.
+It is also used to relieve sunburned skin.

-Greek yogurt, another natural moisturizer, contains probiotics, proteins, vitamins and minerals, making it great as an anti-aging mask as well.
+Greek yogurt, another natural moisturizer, contains probiotics, proteins, vitamins, and minerals, making it a great anti-aging mask.

-Yogurt is also good for calming the skin, as it revitalizes dry skin and works wonders with cases of eczema.
+Yogurt is also good for calming the skin, as it revitalizes dry skin and works wonders for cases of eczema.

 Sea salt for exfoliation

 Ancient Greeks, along with Egyptians, were known for using sea salt to exfoliate their skin.
-It was mixed with olive oil and used as a moisturizing natural peel as well.
+It was mixed with olive oil and used as a moisturizing, natural peel.

 Ancient Greek beauty tip: using milk for soft skin

-Milk — from cows, goats, or donkeys — has great softening properties and it was widely used in ancient Greece.
-However, it was a luxury that only rich Greeks could afford at the time.
+Milk from cows, goats, or donkeys has great softening properties, and it was widely used in ancient Greece.
+However, it was a luxury that only wealthier Greeks could afford at the time.

-Humans have been using milk from donkeys for cosmetic and health purposes since antiquity, particularly the ancient Greeks and Egyptians.
+Humans have been using milk from donkeys for cosmetic and health purposes since antiquity, particularly in ancient Greece and Egypt.

-Sources from antiquity state that the ancient Egyptian queen Cleopatra, known for her extensive beauty routines, would bathe in donkey’s milk to keep her skin soft and glowing.
-It is said that the milk of 700 donkeys was used to fill her bathtub.
+Sources from antiquity state that the ancient Egyptian Queen Cleopatra, known for her extensive beauty routines, would bathe in donkey’s milk to keep her skin soft and glowing.
+It is said that the milk of seven hundred donkeys was used to fill her bathtub.

 The ancient Roman poet Ovid also suggested women use donkey milk on their faces to improve the health and appearance of their skin.